Corynebacteriophage: Life cycles and host interaction

+Applications in research and medicine

 Corynephages are of significant interest in the fields of microbiology and biotechnology.
 Their specificity to Corynebacterium species makes them valuable tools in the study of these bacteria, including pathogenic strains like Corynebacterium diphtheriae.
 Phages are used to understand bacterial genetics, evolution, and mechanisms of pathogenicity.
 In the era of increasing antibiotic resistance, corynephages also offer potential in phage therapy, an alternative to traditional antibiotics.
 Phage therapy exploits the natural ability of phages to infect and lyse specific bacteria, providing a targeted approach to treat bacterial infections, especially those resistant to conventional treatments.
 Additionally, the genetic diversity and adaptability of corynephages make them a rich source for biotechnological applications, such as the development of novel antibacterial agents or the delivery of therapeutic genes.